FreeCAD/FreeCAD-documentation/wiki/Workarounds.md

 | 15  | [View section](Sketcher_ViewSection.md) tool showing filled cuts                                                           | -   if the sketch is plane-parallel to one of the main planes of the global coordinate system   * use [Part SectionCut](Part_SectionCut.md)                                                                                                                                                                         |
 ++++

-## Missing features in the Part and Part Design workbenches
+## Workarounds for the Part Workbench and Part Design Workbench

 ++++
 | No. | Missing feature                                                                                                                                                                                     | Workarounds                                                                                                                                                                                      |